josephworks/josephbot/README.md

 PREFIX: The prefix is used for non-slash commands, also called chat commands.

-MONGO_URI: The connection string for the MongoDB Database.
-This is very important.

-MONGO_DATABASE_NAME: This defines the name of the MongoDB Database.
+DATABASE_URL: This is the URL to the PostgreSQL database that JosephBot uses to store data.
+It includes the username, password, host, port, and database name.

 OPENAI_API_KEY: This is the OpenAI key that is used for the /gpt command.